This factsheet is for people who owe an amount of money to someone as a result of a judgment made against them by the Magistrates’ Court.

 Negotiating with the creditor

 You can try to negotiate with the creditor to repay the judgment debt either by instalments or as a lump sum.
 If you have a lump sum of money that is less than the actual debt, you should try to negotiate with the creditor to accept the lump sum and waive the remainder of the debt.
-For example, if you owe $5,000 and you receive $3,000, this might be enough to finalise the debt.
+For example, if you owe $5,000 and you offer $3,000, this might be enough to finalise the debt.
 It is always worth trying to negotiate with the creditor in this situation.

 Alternatively, you could offer to repay the debt in instalments.
 The amount that you offer to pay over a set period should be reasonable, in proportion to the amount of the debt and your financial circumstances, or the creditor is unlikely to agree.
 If you make an offer to repay the debt by instalments, you should try and come to an arrangement with the creditor that interest will cease to accrue during the repayment period.